8 Surprising Things You May Not Know About Your Heart

 5. A healthy heart beats between 60 and 100 times a minute.
 One of the measures of heart health is your resting pulse—how many beats your heart creates in a minute when you’re not moving.
 You can measure it yourself by counting the beats in the vein in your wrist while watching the second hand of a clock.

 6. Faulty signals in your heart can cause an irregular heartbeat.
-Your heart’s pumping function is controlled by electrical pulses that your doctor can measure.
+Your heart’s pumping function is controlled by naturally generated electrical pulses that your doctor can measure.
 Your heartbeat is a gauge of your heart health.
 If those pulses misfire, your heartbeat gets out of sync.
 Sometimes it’s temporary; in other cases, you’ll need treatment to reset it.

 7. A fetus’s heart starts beating within weeks of conception.
 During the embryonic stage of development—the 5th through the 10th week of pregnancy—the heart forms a basic S-shape.
 The heart begins beating and moving blood in the first trimester.

 8. Chest compression alone may save a life.
 The American Heart Association has determined that mouth-to-mouth resuscitation isn’t a necessary part of CPR.
 Chest compression is considered enough to keep someone’s blood flowing until emergency personnel arrive.
 (The beat of the disco song “Staying Alive” can help set the rhythm to do them in.)
-It’s important to learn basic CPR for the sake of your loved ones—four every five heart attacks happen at home.
+It’s important to learn basic CPR for the sake of your loved ones—four out of every five heart attacks happen at home.

 Healthgrades Operating Company, Inc. All rights reserved.
 May not be reproduced